 Chances are that your small business is primarily, if not entirely, dependent on the support and patronage of your community.
 That being the case, you need to pay special attention to its members, investing in marketing that will attract them.
 Do you need some local marketing ideas to get you started?
 Consider 10 things you can do to boost awareness of your business within your locale and get more customers through your doors.

 Both Google and Facebook, two of the foremost search engines in the world, allow you to target potential customers in your local area specifically.
-Make use of this invaluable tool by running local ads often.
+Make use of this invaluable tool with pay-per-click ads.
 Most likely, you will see some immediate results from your ad campaigns including increased inquiries and even more sales.
 For help with running ads, check out these posts:

-No matter what sort of printed material you prefer, it should be eye-catching, explain briefly what you do or offer, and contain all necessary contact information.
+Though we live in an online world, printed material is still widely successful with local marketing.
+Make sure your collateral is eye-catching, clearly explains briefly what you do or offer, and contains all necessary contact information.
 You can then set them out at your physical location, pass them out to potential customers and partners, or leave them in popular local go-to’s such as coffee shops.

 These too will keep your business top of mind and may also end up in the hands of potential customers you previously hadn’t reached.

 A lot of things may change, but one remains the same: people love free stuff!
-Therefore, a great way to attract locals to your business is to do giveaways.
+Therefore, a great way to attract locals to your business is to run a contest or giveaway.
 You could advertise through social media, the local paper or a nearby radio station.
 To get people through your doors, you might even require in-store pickup or redemption.
-For example, you could use this model: “The first [number] customers to stop by today, will get a free [product or service]!”
+For example, you could use this model: “The first [number] customers to stop by today will get a free [product or service]!”

 Kill two birds with one stone by offering referral incentives such as discounts and other coveted perks.
 Not only do they keep past customers coming back to you, but they also reel in new ones.
 Need we mention that these new customers—the family, friends and professional connections of current buyers—may also refer you, increasing your reach even more?
 This is, without a doubt, one of the most rewarding local marketing tactics you could use!